Leadership Insight Series

 • Tolerating patterns you'd tell any other leader to address immediately

 It starts early.
 In families where conflict meant disconnection, the child who learned "if I take care of everyone, no one leaves" becomes the adult who holds every relationship together by force of effort.
-The brain wires this into the threat-detection system — unresolved tension registers as danger, and carrying the load becomes the fastest way to neutralize it.
+The brain wires this into the threat-detection system, where unresolved tension registers as danger, and carrying the load becomes the fastest way to neutralize it.

 Then it gets rewarded.
-Adam Grant's research shows givers are overrepresented at both the top and bottom of success — the difference is boundaries.
+Adam Grant's research shows givers are overrepresented at both the top and bottom of success, and the difference is boundaries.
 Caretakers are selfless givers: generous without limits until there's nothing left.
 The labels they earn ("dependable," "the glue") become identity.
 And once carrying is who you are, putting it down feels like losing yourself.

 When one person carries it all, the whole team structure crumbles.
 Trust erodes because everyone sees the unfair dynamic but no one names it.
-Conflict gets avoided.
-Commitment drops.
-Accountability disappears.
-Results suffer.
-One person doing the work of three while others coast isn't leadership — it's a team health crisis.
+Conflict gets avoided, commitment drops, accountability disappears, and results suffer.
+One person doing the work of three while others coast is a team health crisis.

 The personal cost is just as severe.
 The caretaker's goals shrink.
 Their boundaries dissolve.
 They stop asking what they want because they're too busy managing what everyone else needs.
-The anxiety isn't weakness — it's two values at war: who you are versus who the system trained you to be.
+The anxiety is two values at war: who you are versus who the system trained you to be.

 Name what you're carrying that isn't yours.